MuindiStephen/MuindiStephen/README.md

 ### Hi there 👋
  I'm Stephen Muindi and a MERN Stack Developer

-- 👯 I’m looking to collaborate on OPEN SOURCE CODES
+- 👯 I’m looking for new opportunities in Tech.
--  💬 Ask me about web development
+-  💬 Consult me, share with me and let's connect & grow!

 <center>
   <table>